jrabef/jrabef.github.io/_posts/2014-10-27-news-justin.markdown

 * Cards: I read an interesting article about the future of the web using "cards."
 Twitter is using them right now.
 The basic idea is that you can interact with an external API/website using a small block that looks like a card.
 You can carry out functions from an external site without ever leaving the page you are on.
 Like a window to the external page. http://blog.intercom.io/the-end-of-apps-as-we-know-them/

 * I'm tweaking the playlist function on my website.
-I'm making it so anyone can add songs to public playlists, so I have to add userid field to 'playlist song' table.
+I'm making it so anyone can add songs to public playlists, so I have to add a userid field to the 'playlist song' table to keep track of who added a song to the playlist.

-Need to work on my website!
-Bye!
+Alright, need to work on my website!